C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Experiments

 \subsection{Robustness Under Distribution Shift}

-Table~\ref{ood} presents model performance under both in-distribution ({\tt OBQA}) and out-of-distribution (OOD) settings with smaller ({\tt ARC-E}, {\tt ARC-C}) and larger ({\tt Chem}, {\tt Phy}) distribution shifts.
-While C-LoRA does not achieve the highest accuracy under shift, it demonstrates strong robustness in uncertainty estimation, especially in calibration (ECE) and likelihood (NLL).
+Table~\ref{ood} presents model performance under both in-distribution ({\tt OBQA}) and out-of-distribution (OOD) settings with smaller ({\tt ARC-E}, {\tt ARC-C}) and larger ({\tt Chem}, {\tt Phy}) distribution shifts. {Figure \ref{fig:OOD-Vis} in Appendix \ref{sec:vis} illustrates bar plots of the results.} While C-LoRA does not achieve the highest accuracy under shift, it demonstrates strong robustness in uncertainty estimation, especially in calibration (ECE) and likelihood (NLL).
 In terms of accuracy, Deep Ensemble and BLoB generally maintain higher predictive performance across OOD datasets.
 However, C-LoRA~(M=10) remains competitive, achieving 65.09\% accuracy on {\tt ARC-C} and 41.00\% on {\tt Chem}—nearly matching the highest-performing methods.
 While C-LoRA (M=10) sees a slight drop in accuracy under severe shift (e.g., {\tt Phy}: 31.00\%), it significantly outperforms all baselines in ECE and NLL, indicating more reliable and calibrated uncertainty estimates.

 For calibration (ECE), C-LoRA (M=10) achieves the lowest error on {\tt Chem} (12.49\%) and {\tt ARC-C}~(8.83\%).
-This trend also holds for {\tt Phy}, where C-LoRA (M=10) yields 18.16\% which is only slightly worse than BloB and significantly better than all other baselines.
+This trend also holds for {\tt Phy}, where C-LoRA (M=10) yields 18.16\% which is only slightly worse than BLoB and significantly better than all other baselines.
 This indicates that C-LoRA remains well-calibrated even as the input distribution diverges from training.
 C-LoRA also excels in negative log-likelihood (NLL), achieving the lowest or second-lowest values across nearly all OOD datasets.
 On {\tt Chem} and {\tt Phy}, for example, C-LoRA (M=10) obtains NLL of 1.31 and 1.42 respectively, both lower than Deep Ensemble (1.45 and 1.58) and BLoB (1.35 and 1.46) and significantly better than all other baselines.
 Moreover, it is noteworthy that C-LoRA (M=0), which uses only the posterior mean, also maintains competitive performance.
 For example, on {\tt ARC-C} and {\tt ARC-E}, C-LoRA (M=0) achieves 10.08\% and 6.42\% ECE respectively, compared to BLoB (M=10)’s 9.77\% and 5.74\%.
 This suggests that C-LoRA’s contextual posterior mean already captures meaningful uncertainty, making it attractive for deployment in compute-constrained scenarios.